JetBrains/kotlin-native/OBJC_INTEROP.md

 as extensions.
 That's why these declarations can't be overridden in Kotlin.
 And the extension initializers aren't available as Kotlin constructors.

-Kotlin extensions to "regular" Kotlin classes are imported to Swift/Objective-C as extensions/category members.
+Kotlin extensions to "regular" Kotlin classes are imported to Swift and Objective-C as extensions and category members respectively.
 Kotlin extensions to other types are treated as [top-level declarations](#top-level-functions-and-properties) with an additional receiver parameter.
 These types include: